SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Materials and Methodology

-The newly developed SinkSAM framework, for sinkhole detection and segmentation, is illustrated in Fig. 4.
-The framework consists four stages: \textit{Stage 1}: depth estimation using DAV2 from a single RGB image; \textit{Stage 2}: delineation of closed depressions.
-Done by: (1) "fill sinks" execution; and (2) the subtraction of depth data of "as is" raster, from the "filled sinks" raster, using for both the depth data from stage 1; \textit{Stage 3}: Prompts generation: a threshold is assigned to remove small sinks, and create bounding boxes from the depressions created in stage 2 for SAM usage in stage 4.
-Finally, \textit{stage 4}: SAM utilizes an image encoder, and tuned mask decoder, for final segmentation of sinkholes.
+The SinkSAM-Net framework for sinkhole segmentation developed in the current work is illustrated in Figure \ref{framework}.
+The framework consists of seven stages: \textit{Stage 1}: Depth estimation using DAV2 from a single RGB image. \textit{Stage 2}: Delineation of closed depressions, done by: (1) executing the "fill sinks" algorithm; and (2) subtracting the original depth raster from the "filled sinks" raster, using depth data from Stage 1. \textit{Stage 3}: Prompts are generated by first applying a threshold to remove small sinks; the remaining depressions from Stage 2 are then converted into a series of bounding boxes using coordinate-wise bounding-box jittering for SAM implementation in Stage 4. \textit{Stage 4}: SAM utilizes an image encoder and mask decoder to segment sinkholes. \textit{Stage 5}: All segmentation masks are saved and used to compute a mean mask, which is then thresholded using a confidence level and geometric constraints. \textit{Stage 6}: A lightweight segmentation model is trained using unlabeled images and the pseudo-labels generated in Stage 6.
+This trained model iteratively enhances the pseudo-labels and retrains the target model.

-\textbf{Stage one - Monocular Depth Estimation:} Orthomosaic patches were processed using pre-trained DAV2 model, based on a zero-shot model, with non-metric mode.
-Large Vision Transformer (ViT-l) encoder was used to achieve optimal accuracy in depth estimation.
-The patches preserved the same resolution, and geographic data, from the original RGB images, to ensure optimal alignment.
-We found, by simulations, that patch size of $512^2 \, \text{px}^2$ is optimal for DAV2 estimation (Fig. \ref{estiamated depth}).
+\textbf{Stage One – Monocular Depth Estimation:} Orthomosaic patches were processed using the pre-trained DAV2 model.
+A large Vision Transformer (ViT-L) encoder was used to achieve optimal accuracy in depth estimation.
+The patches preserved the same resolution and geographic data as the original RGB images to ensure accurate alignment.
+Based on simulations, we found the patch size of $512^2, \text{px}^2$ as optimal for DAV2 estimation.

-\textbf{Stage two - Closed Depressions Computation:} The ArcGIS Pro "Fill" tool \cite{desktop2011release}, was applied to fill all closed depressions of the DAV2 surface, up to their spill elevation (i.e. elevation at which water ideally flows out of the depression).
-This created a depression-less Depth map.
-The original DAV2 Depth data was then subtracted from the sinks-less raster to generate a difference raster representing depression location and depth.
+\textbf{Stage Two – Closed Depressions Computation:} The ArcPy "Fill" tool \citep{desktop2011release} was applied to fill all closed depressions in the DAV2 surface, up to their spill elevation (i.e., the elevation at which water would ideally flow out of the depression).
+This created a depression-less depth map.
+The original DAV2 depth data was then subtracted from the depression-less raster to generate a difference raster representing depression location and depth.